Make a soft and cuddly napping blanket for yourself or as a handmade gift! Click here for the step by step tutorial and video.

 Soft cuddly blankets are a favorite of mine.
 On a lazy Sunday afternoon, there is nothing better than curling up in a snuggly blanket to watch tv.

 This almost always turns into a little cat nap.
 Oh, how I love lazy Sunday afternoons!
 Now I have a blanket just for those afternoons!

-- Napping Blanket Iron-on – Cricut Design Space
+- Iron-on Design – Cricut Design Space

 - Cricut Maker